sourdoughbrett/Signal-Lake/README.md

 **Analytics:** Streamlit dashboard with Today / Last 6h / Last 24h chart views, forecast overlays, and KPI cards.

-This MVP is tuned for one symbol at a time to stay simple and fast.
+**Limitations:** This MVP is tuned for one symbol at a time to stay simple and fast.

 ## **Features & Flow**
 Architecture (high level)